 Tutorials and courses in the fourth year will enable students to pursue areas within their specialization in depth.
 Students will focus their tutorials to develop and write a thesis based on original research.

 Applicants are selected on the basis of superior academic ability and the potential for self-motivated study and research.
-A high school rank in the upper 10%, high scores on standardized tests (a minimum of 30 on the ACT or 1300 on the SAT), and a personal interview with the Director of Studies of the Art History Program of Study are all required for entry as a freshman.
+A high school rank in the upper 10%, strong scores on standardized tests (our students typically have an average of a 30 ACT, 1300 SAT), and a personal interview with the Director of Studies of the Art History Program of Study are all required for entry as a freshman.

 Tutorials: A total of eight tutorials are required.